cysteely/MLGroupProject/README.md

 # MLGroupProject
-Our semester project for Machine Learning: Building a long term investment prediction classifier based on stock market data
+Our semester project for Machine Learning: Building a daily investment prediction classifier based on stock market data for a singular ETF